nordic-institute/X-Road/doc/Manuals/ug-sec_x_road_security_hardening.md

 #### 2.3.1 Considerations and risks

-The policy is applied when a PIN is set or changed.
-It is not applied to a PIN that already exists, so enabling the parameter on a running system does not strengthen the PIN currently in use — the PIN has to be changed for the policy to take effect.
-Changing it is part of enabling this control, not an optional follow-up.
+The PIN policy is enforced only when a PIN is set or changed.
+Enabling the policy on a running system does not affect an existing PIN.
+To apply the policy to the PIN currently in use, the PIN must be changed after the policy is enabled.
+Changing the existing PIN is therefore a required part of enabling this control.

 The policy governs software tokens only.
 Where keys are held on an SSCD or a hardware security module, the PIN or passphrase rules are those of the device, and `enforce-token-pin-policy` has no effect on them.
 Note that Security Server authentication keys are supported on a software token only, so they are always protected by the software token PIN.